-Mixed Realities are part of many people's daily reality, and consumer adoption of Augmented Reality (AR) or Virtual Reality (VR) is growing.
-Engaging with AR technology-the central part of this dissertation-can create value for consumers and firms.
-The central articles of this dissertation (i.e., article 1: "The Mixed Reality Effect"; article 2: "Buyer, Beware") unveil the surprising effects of engaging with AR technology for product display.
-Specifically, article 1 proposes that AR is a context-sensitive technology that enables the real-time alignment of AR product displays within a physical reality.
-Depending on how virtuality mixes with reality, consumers perceive AR-displayed products more or less proximate (i.e., psychological close)-a mixed-reality effect.
-A more congruent context (i.e., a physical reality that fits where a product is typically used) makes the product feel more proximate, increasing psychological ownership or preferences.
-A less congruent context decreases proximity and subsequent consumer reactions.
-Six online and lab experiments, including one incentive-compatible study, test our expectations.
-Article 2 extends the mere visual product display with AR by incorporating functional attributes in AR (i.e., objective product performance).
-Six studies, including an incentive-compatible laboratory experiment, demonstrate that AR display increases preferences for products with objectively inferior performance (e.g., less processing power in a laptop) but not for products with superior performance.
+Mixed realities are part of many people's daily lives, and consumer adoption of Augmented Reality (AR) and Virtual Reality (VR) is growing.
+Engaging with AR technology-the central focus of this dissertation-can create value for both consumers and firms.
+The primary articles of this dissertation (i.e., article 1: "The Proximity Effect" and article 2: "Buyer, Beware") reveal surprising effects of engaging with AR technology for product displays.
+Specifically, article 1 proposes that the real-time blending and matching of virtual and physical realities elicit proximate product perceptions-a phenomenon unique to AR.
+Ten experiments testing the Proximity Effect ultimately show increases in psychological ownership or preference (expressed through willingness to pay, attitudes, or liking; even days after product inspection) as consequences of proximity.
+We qualify the proximity account through three subsequent congruency patterns: presentational-, product-related-, and individual congruency.
+In consumption situations where proximity perceptions are endangered-due to less congruency-we demonstrate that the positive effects of AR are diminished.
+Article 2 extends the visual product display in AR by incorporating vertical differentiations of products (i.e., inferior, or superior versions).
+Eight studies, including an incentive-compatible laboratory experiment, demonstrate that AR displays increase preferences for products with objectively inferior performance (e.g., less processing power in a laptop) but not for products with superior performance.
 Both articles have direct implications for online and offline retail.